sethflowers/blog/_posts/2021-01-18-fixing-exif-dates-on-google-takeout-photos.md

 # Create the CSV file for missing dates.
 Create-OriginalFilesMissingDatesCSV

-# Copy the files in the CSV file into a new folder for modification
+# Move the files in the CSV file into a new folder for modification
-Copy-FilesMissingDatesAndTheirJsonFile $rootPath $missingDatesPath
+Move-FilesMissingDatesAndTheirJsonFile $rootPath $missingDatesPath

 # Update the timezones in the json file to not be UTC, so we don't have to run 2 exiftool commands, 1 to set, and 1 to adjust.
 Fix-TimeZoneInJsonFiles $missingDatesPath